pykale/mmai-tutorials/workshop/intro.md

 - **Scalability**: Facilitates managing multiple experiments systematically, especially in larger workflows or batch processing.

 Please refer to the provided configuration files for details on how to customize your experiment.

+### Discussion forum for Q&A etc

+We have a [discussion forum](https://github.com/pykale/mmai-tutorials/discussions) as our primary communication channel, e.g. for Q&A, information sharing, and discussion.
+Please ask questions or post information there, rather than emailing the organisers directly.
+This will help others to benefit from the answers and help build an engaging community.
+You will need a [GitHub account](https://github.com/join) to post questions.

+### Questions to Consider

+Consider the following questions to help familiarize yourself with the key concepts of this workshop:

+- Have you used publicly available data or code in your work?

+- Have you ever shared data or code from your own research?

+- Have you practiced reproducible research methods?

+Consider the following questions, choose those that apply to you, to reflect on your experience:

+- Are there any tools or techniques present in the tutorials that you found particularly useful or innovative?
+- What aspects of the tutorials did you find most helpful or challenging?
+- How do you envision multimodal AI contributing to your own research?
+- What challenges do you currently face when working with multimodal data or methods?